Alexinthefirst/SlimeHunter/README.md

 MonoGame was used for the development of this project.

-These are the source files, they must be compiled into an .exe in order to run.
+These are the source files, they must be compiled in order to run.

 # Description
 Slime Hunter is a 2D roguelike.
 It includes: